Translate

 ‘You know, Mireille, I could have walked from the flat to the MOD in twenty minutes, and I expect you are going to trundle me round St James’s, Pall Mall and Cockspur Street to get there.’

-None of the ‘trundling’ if you don’t mind, James, I’ll have you know that we have a new Vauhall flotte.’
-‘And you’ve got the right route, but the wrong destination’, she adds with a Canadian half-smile.
+None of the ‘trundling’ if you don’t mind, James, I’ll have you know that we have a new Vauhall flotte.’...‘And you’ve got the right route, but the wrong destination’, she adds with a half-smile.

-M’s office is on the eighth floor of the Whitehall Ministry of Defence building; but true to type, it seems that she has arranged our meeting instead at the Savoy Hotel in the Strand.
+M’s office is on the eighth floor of the Ministry of Defence building in Whitehall; but true to type, it seems that she has arranged our meeting instead at the Savoy Hotel in the Strand.
 Mireille will drive to the Strand entrance.
-M, however, will walk by the back streets to Savoy Place where she will slip in through the staff door, just as she did at Bar Notable Los Laureles in Buenos Aires.
+M, however, will no doubt walk by the back streets to Savoy Place where she will slip in through the staff door, just as she did at Bar Notable Los Laureles in Buenos Aires.

 As I enter M is standing by the window looking down into Savoy Court.
 ‘Did you know Bond that this is the only road in London where we must drive on the right?’